HeviDevi/NoteTaken/README.md

 ## Usage

-Simply Write the Title & body of the note in in their respective fields.
+Simply write the title & body of the note in in their respective fields.
 Then press the "Save Note" button that appears at the top right.